Canadian Regulations for Travel Agencies in a Nutshell

 Canadian Travel Agency Licensing Regulations in a Nutshell:

 Three provinces have specific regulations for selling travel—Quebec, Ontario, and British Columbia.
-In short, this means that if you are a travel agent that operates your business in any of these provinces OR if you sell to any residents of those provinces, you need to comply with each province’s regulations.
+In short, this means that if you are a travel agent that operates your business in any of these provinces OR if you sell to any residents of those provinces, you must comply with each province's regulations.

-There are no extraterritorial laws, so agencies that want to operate in or sell to clients in multiple of these provinces will need to register for licensing in EACH of those provinces.
-There’s no reciprocity, my friend.
+There are no extraterritorial laws, so agencies that want to operate in or sell to clients in multiple provinces must register for licensing in EACH of those provinces.
+There's no reciprocity, my friend.

 Quebec Travel Agency Licensing Regulations